microsoft/Kusto-Query-Language/doc/isnanfunction.md

 ---
 title: isnan() - Azure Data Explorer
-description: This article describes isnan() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the isnan() function to check if the input is a not-a-number (NaN) value. ms.reviewer: alexans ms.topic: reference ms.date: 12/26/2022
 ---
 # isnan()

-Returns whether input is Not-a-Number (NaN) value.
+Returns whether the input is a Not-a-Number (NaN) value.

 ## Syntax